Text encoders bottleneck compositionality in contrastive vision-language models: Experiments and Results in the Multi-modal Setting

 \subsection{A Note on Winoground}

-We evaluate our models on the Winoground dataset \cite{thrush2022winoground}.
-They perform very poorly, with an average image | text score of 10.3 | 30.8.
-However, this number masks a more detailed finding: on the shorter (5 words or less) inputs with less compositionality, e.g., ``a bird eats a snake'' | ``a snake eats a bird'', models achieve a score of 20.4 | 47.2, which is much higher.
-On the longer (over 10 words), more compositional inputs, e.g. ``in the stadium, the person wearing gray outperformed the one wearing blue'' | ``in the stadium, the person wearing blue outperformed the one wearing gray'', models achieve a very low score of 3.4 | 18.5.
+We evaluate our four VL models on the Winoground dataset \cite{thrush2022winoground}.
+They perform poorly, with an average image $|$ text score of 10.3 $|$ 30.8, where random chance is 25.0 $|$ 25.0.
+However, on shorter inputs (5 words or less) which exhibit fewer compositional concepts on average, e.g., ``a bird eats a snake'' $|$ ``a snake eats a bird'', the four models achieve higher scores of 20.4 $|$ 47.2 on average.
+On longer (over 10 words), more compositional inputs, e.g. ``in the stadium, the person wearing gray outperformed the one wearing blue'' $|$ ``in the stadium, the person wearing blue outperformed the one wearing gray'', models achieve a much lower score of 3.4 $|$ 18.5.
 This mirrors our finding on \dataname that VL text encoders struggle with increasingly compositional inputs.